Supervisor Development Program (SDP)

 01

-From Best Worker to Leader — The Shift Nobody Explains
+From Best Operator to Leader — The Shift Nobody Explains

 What we cover: Why the skills that earned the promotion are the wrong instinct for the new job.
 The core reframe — you are no longer paid for your own two hands, you are paid for the whole shift's output.
 Letting go of being the fastest on the line and taking on being the one who makes everyone else faster.
 Understanding the supervisor-in-the-middle: belonging to neither management nor the floor, and why that seat feels so lonely at first.
 Redefining a good day as what the team delivered, not what you personally produced.